 Summary: Top 9 Technology Breakthroughs of 2019

-Development for the Linux kernel: was
+Development for the kernel Linux: was

 Summary: Top 9 Technology Breakthroughs of 2019 Summary: Top 9 Technology Breakthroughs of 2019

-Development for the Linux kernel: became
+Development for the kernel Linux: it became

 The advent of the eBPF interface greatly simplified the process of writing such programs - the entry threshold has decreased, there will be more developers, and the community will come to life again.